Total Credits Required for Degree: 60*

 *Credit students who are new to college (no successfully completed college coursework at other institutions) are required to take ACDV 101 in the first semester at CCBC.
 This is a 1-credit class, and it does not count towards the number of credits required for a degree or certificate.
 Students are required to provide an official transcript(s) to document successful completion of college coursework at another institution(s) for this requirement to be waived.

-Baltimore County high school graduates may be eligible for advanced placement and credit in this program.
+Baltimore County high school graduates may be eligible for advanced placement and credit in Office Administration courses.